developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutdatacaptureprofilePt3/index.md

 ##Creating MSR UI
 Next we will create the UI for "MSRActivity".

-1. Select "activity_msr.xml" from "Package Explorer" in Eclipse/Android Studio.
+1. Select "activity_msr.xml" from "Package Explorer" in Android Studio.

 2. Remove the default "TextView".
 3. Add the following TextView.